-Rules 501, 507, 508, 510, and 511 are part of the 500 series of rules in the Rules of the Exchange (the "Series 500 Rules"), which are entitled "Allocation, SQT, RSQT,
+Rules 501, 507, 508, 510, and 511 are part of the 500 series of rules in the Rules of the Exchange (the "Series 500 Rules"), which are entitled "Allocation, SQT, RSQT, and Evaluation Rules (Rule 500 - 599)."5 Many Series 500 Rules were established more than three decades ago with the advent of options trading on the Exchange,6 at which time Exchange options trading was strictly on-floor open outcry through specialists.
+Exchange options trading has, since that time, developed into a robust hybrid system that is currently largely electronic and off-floor7 but continues to have an on-floor specialist8

-&lt;sup>3 "Specialist" is an Exchange member who is registered as an options specialist pursuant to Rule 1020(a).
+[&]quot;Specialist" is an Exchange member who is registered as an options specialist pursuant to Rule 1020(a).
 "Remote Specialist" is a specialist that does not have a physical presence on the floor of the Exchange.
 Streaming quote trader ("SQT") and remote streaming quote trader ("RSQT") are electronic traders on the Exchange pursuant to Rule 1014(b)(ii)(A) and Rule 1014(b)(ii)(B), respectively.